 But you're going to have to put up with a few drawbacks.
 The Nautilus is still very much based on the 2016 MKX, so it can sometimes feel outdated.
 Even the massive key fob feels too weighty and difficult to carry in your pocket.
 Then you also have the piano key gear selector that can be frustrating to use.
 Finally, with the panoramic sunroof equipped, head space for rear seat occupants gets compromised.

 But that doesn't mean you should rule the Nautilus out.
 The Nautilus sits in the middle of the pack when it comes to features and performance, so it will serve you better than some.
 But which of its three trim levels is going to best meet your needs?
 Read on to find out.

-2022 Lincoln Nautilus Standard vs Reserve Trim Levels.
+Compare the Standard vs Reserve Trims.
 What is the difference?

 The 2022 Lincoln Nautilus line-up starts with a base trim simply referred to as the Standard.
 The next trim level after that is known as the Reserve.
 Both of these variants are powered by a turbocharged 2.0-liter 4-cylinder engine that is able to create a power output of 250 horsepower and 280 lb-ft of torque.
 This engine gets paired up with an 8-speed automatic transmission and standard front-wheel drive.
 If you wish to equip it, all-wheel drive is optional for either trim level.